 Sandy suddenly kissed him, and then they broke away.

 “I’d better find out why Smythe wants me dead, or Congress disrupted,” he said.
-“He may be after me because of my other agenda — environmental reform.
+“He may be after me because of my other agenda — conservation reform for protecting the natural environment.
 The First Lady supports me, but we are almost lone voices.”

 Sandy said, “Could Smythe have other holdings that are not so… uh… environmentally friendly?”